Talk to us 0800 043 0020

 • Cancellation and Curtailment cover up to £5,000 - Including cover for pre-paid course fees if you fall sick or get injured before the trip or during your trip and can no longer take part in the course*

-• Additional Top-up cover for cancellation/curtailment is available to £50,000
+• Additional Top-up cover for cancellation/curtailment is available up to £50,000

 • Ski and Snowboard Equipment up to £1000